-See how much it costs to run a TV by size & resolution.
-Keep your TV running costs low with these 8 easy cost saving tips.
-And use this calculator to work out your own costs.
+How much does a TV cost to run in 2023?
+Find out below.
+And keep your TV running costs low with the 8 cost saving tips.
+Plus, use the calculator to see your own specific TV electricity costs.

-Following on from the TV wattage study, which analysed the power consumption of 107 of the best and most efficient TVs on the market, let’s take a look at TV running costs.
+Following on from the 2023 TV Electricity Usage study (with dedicated TV Wattage & TV Amps articles), which analysed the power consumption of over 107 of the best and most efficient TVs on the market, let’s take a look at TV running costs.

 - The average cost to run a TV is $1.34 per month ($16.04 annually).